Discrete conservation laws for finite element discretisations of multisymplectic PDEs: Spatially discontinuous finite element approximation

 \end{proposition}

-Note that the structure of the input arguments of $\gfunc{}$ is not always consistent within Proposition \ref{prop:gfunc}, i.e., sometimes $\gfunc{}$ operates on a vector and sometimes a scalar.
-We have made this choice to inform the specific vector structures considered in the sequel.
+Note that here we have introduced variables $a_m$ and $ b_m$ to represent the flux contributions arising in the properties of $\gfunc{}$.
+This is done to simplify exposition in the sequel, in particular for the proof of Theorem \ref{thm:clawsdg}.
+Additionally, the structure of the input arguments of $\gfunc{}$ is not always consistent within Proposition \ref{prop:gfunc}, i.e., sometimes $\gfunc{}$ operates on a vector and sometimes a scalar.
+We have made this choice as $\gfunc{}$ shall act on both in the sequel.

 \begin{proof}

 To prove Proposition \ref{prop:gfunc} it suffices to show the local properties.
 All three global properties follow immediately from the globalisation of the local properties in view of periodic boundary conditions.
 To show local properties we shall utilise the definition of $\gfunc{}$ as described in Definition \ref{def:gfunc}.
 We may restrict this definition to a single element by choosing